 It took four months of bitter fighting before Guadalcanal was secure and the Japanese abandoned their efforts to re-capture it.
 King’s strategy of taking the offensive to protect the West Coast–Australia sea-lanes had worked after a frightful cost—twelve hundred American marines lay dead on Guadalcanal and upwards of four thousand American sailors rested beneath the surrounding waters after six major naval surface battles and countless air-to-sea actions.
 But the tide had turned.
 As King had predicted, taking the offensive and concentrating on a “very few” lines of military engagement had drawn Japanese military strength to a focal point where America’s limited resources could be brought to bear.
 The best defense had indeed been a bold offense.

-Historian Walter R. Borneman is author of numerous books.
+Historian Walter R. Borneman is author of numerous books including "1812: The War that Forged a Nation."
 His latest is "American Spring: Lexington, Concord, and the Road to Revolution" (Little, Brown, May 6, 2014).